-Tortillas are probably the most well-known use for masa—all you need to make them is masa harina, salt, and water.
+Tortillas are probably the most well-known use for corn masa flour—all you need to make them is masa harina, salt, and water.
 Portion the masa harina into round balls, press them between parchment paper or flatten in a tortilla press, and cook on the stovetop in a nonstick skillet.

 For a tasty and nutritious spin on tacos, try a veggie version filled with smashed black beans and grilled summer veggies, topped with avocado and a crunchy shredded red cabbage slaw tossed with fresh jalapeños, cilantro, and lime juice.

-Masa Cakes can be made with the same ingredients, though people often add baking powder and egg for a fluffier texture.
+Masa Cakes can be made with the same ingredients, though people often add baking powder and egg to the masa flour mixture for a fluffier texture.
 The dough can be cooked on a skillet or griddle and served at breakfast, lunch or dinner.

 At Freshly, we like to make a lighter version of the traditionally fried masa cake by brushing a skillet with a little oil and baking them at 400°F on a parchment lined baking tray for 30 minutes or until golden brown.